 - Any leases or deeds and associated contracts

 - The full application process for both permits can take a few weeks.
 Employers and employees need to take the processing time into account before scheduling a starting day for work.

-When you work with Globalization Partners, we take on the liability associated with work permits by handling the process for you.
+Expanding to Monaco?
+Globalization Partners can help your company thrive on an international scale.
 We’ll make sure your company is compliant while you focus on growing your business.
 Get in touch with us today to learn more about our services.